-The certificate previously itemized the point of entry of albacore tuna into the MSC Chain of Custody as at the point of landing by the vessel.
-Global Trust reviewed the wording of the certificate and also the direction provided in MSC TAB D-018 V1.1 (Surveillance Year 1) and considered that although this definition is accurate it was mis-leading with respect to the immediate activities at the point of landing.
+The certificate currently itemizes the point of entry of albacore tuna into the MSC Chain of Custody as at the point of landing by the vessel.
+Global Trust has reviewed the wording of the certificate and also the direction provided in MSC TAB D-018 V1.1 and considers that although this definition is accurate it may be mis-leading with respect to the immediate activities at the point of landing.
 It is customary that at the point of landing, the off-loading of vessels is undertaken by contract workers on behalf of the entities that will take title of the product.

-Global Trust issued a clarification for chain of custody certification of North Pacific Albacore tuna under the CHMSF Certificate:
+Global Trust would like to issue a clarification for chain of custody certification of North Pacific Albacore tuna under the CHMSF Certificate: